 Santa Clara County Arrest Records and Warrant Search

-Conducting a background check in Santa Clara County
+Conducting a Background Check in Santa Clara County

-Carrying out a Santa Clara County warrant search
+Carrying out a Santa Clara County Warrant Search

-To find out whether there is an outstanding arrest order against anyone you know, you should go to the Sheriff Office Records Division (located at 55 West Younger Avenue San Jose, California 95110-1721.
-Telephone number: 408-808-4700).
+To find about outstanding arrest orders, you should go to the Records Division at the Sheriff Office (55 West Younger Avenue San Jose, California 95110-1721.
+Telephone number: 408-808-4400).
 To conduct a warrant inquiry on another person, you will be asked to present his or her full name and date of birth.
 If you want to check on yourself, you will have to present your ID.
 The service is free of charge.

-Undertaking an arrest search
+Undertaking an Arrest Search

-To trace Santa Clara arrest records, refer to the inmate locator on the webpage of the county's Department of Corrections.
+To trace Santa Clara County arrest records, refer to the electronic inmate locator on the webpage of the county's Department of Corrections at https://eservices.sccgov.org/OVR/findinmate/Find (it can be accessed from the homepage of the Sheriff's website).
 You can run your check based on either the detainee's name or booking number.
-In any case, you will be required to fill in the detainee's birth date and booking date.
-If you do not have these details, you can attempt to find an inmate by directly referring to the county jail: 150 W Hedding St, San Jose, CA 95110.
+In any case, you will be required to fill in the detainee's birth date.
+If you do not have these details, you can attempt to find an inmate by directly turning to the county jail: 150 W Hedding St, San Jose, CA 95110.
 Phone: 408-299-2306.

 Criminal records contain a person's history of offenses and convictions.
-They are issued after a defendant has been found guilty in court, so to acquire them, you have to obtain Santa Clara County court records.
+They are issued after a defendant had stood trial, so to access them, you have to obtain Santa Clara County court records.
 Broadly speaking, California's law stipulates that you can only garner information on yourself and to do that, you will have to arrive at the Sheriff Office - the Record Division - in person, present your ID, provide fingerprints and fill out a special form.
 Your criminal record will be sent to you on mail in up to 4 weeks.
 Service fee is $25.00.
 If your record involves juveniles or is related to an ongoing criminal investigation, the authorities may choose not to reveal it.